nogeenkopjethee/mc-whatstudy-whitelister/server/README.md

-# Minecraft WhatStudy Whitelister #
+# Minecraft WhatStudy Whitelister API #

 This is the backend for Minecraft WhatStudy, a little hobby project.
 Also the first time I'm trying out Node.js Express.

-Made to work with this frontend: https://github.com/tcarbonclocks/mc-whatstudy

 The goal of this project is to create an automatic whitelist for a Minecraft server for HBO-ICT students by using `whitelist.json`.